-Join Adam Wilbert for an in-depth discussion in this video Understanding report structure, part of Access 2007: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Understanding report structure, part of Access 2007: Forms and Reports.

 The structure that Access uses to assemble the reports on the page is kind of…like building a layer cake or maybe even designing blueprints for a skyscraper.…There are multiple sections that get designed one time each and then Access uses…that blueprint over and over again as it needs each piece for the reports.…Let's take a look at how this works.…We're back in the Two Trees database and I've got a query here…called OrdersByRegion.…We'll go ahead and run that query.…The OrdersByRegion query is summarizing and giving us an account of how many…orders have been placed within each region and division of the company.…